Lefschetz theorems in flat cohomology and applications: Introduction

 \subsection{Acknowledgements}

 We are very grateful to B.\,Bhatt for many fruitful discussions.
 In particular, we thank him for the suggestion to use the results from \cite{BMS2} to attack Theorem~\ref{thm:intro-main-1} and for explaining the relevant background.
-BZ is very grateful to S.\,Petrov for many fruitful conversations.
-In particular, BZ's interest in the subject started after discussing \cite[Remark 7.10]{BO} (and potential counterexamples to it) with Sasha.
-We are also grateful to D.\,Kubrak, S.\,Mondal, and A.\,Prikhodko for many useful conversations.
+We are also grateful to D.\,Kubrak, S.\,Mondal, S.\,Petrov, and A.\,Prikhodko for many useful conversations.
+We thank A.\,Langer for several useful comments on an earlier draft.
+We thank the referee for many useful suggestions which greatly improved this paper.
 Finally, we would like to thank S.\,Naprienko for creating the website \href{https://thuses.com/}{Thuses.com}, without which this collaboration would likely not have taken place.
 BZ acknowledges funding through the Max Planck Institute for Mathematics in Bonn, Germany, during the preparation of this work.